coddingtonbear/linux-push-to-talk/README.markdown

 To gather a new keycode:

- - Run ``xev``.
+ 1. Run ``xev``.
 A window will appear.
- - Click on the window.
+ 2. Click on the window.
- - Press the key you'd like to use for push-to-talk.
+ 3. Press the key you'd like to use for push-to-talk.
- - Close the window.
+ 4. Close the window.
- - Examine the terminal for a 'KeyPress' followed by a 'KeyRelease' event.
+ 5. Examine the terminal for a 'KeyPress' followed by a 'KeyRelease' event.
- - Gather the value for 'keysym' on the 'KeyPress' or 'KeyRelease' event (they should be identical).
+ 6. Gather the value for 'keysym' on the 'KeyPress' or 'KeyRelease' event (they should be identical).
 In the case of F12, the output looks like:

+ <pre><code>
     KeyPress event, serial 36, synthetic NO, window 0x8200001, root 0x115, subw 0x0, time 1105893976, (85,-13), root:(466,577),
         state 0x10, keycode 96 (keysym *0xffc9*, F12), same_screen YES,
         XLookupString gives 0 bytes:
         XmbLookupString gives 0 bytes:
         XFilterEvent returns: False
+ </code></pre>

- - Run ``python``.
+ 7. Run ``python``.
- - Paste the value of keysym to the console.
+ 8. Paste the value of keysym to the console.
- - Python will return the decimal value of the keysym you entered.
+ 9. Python will return the decimal value of the keysym you entered.
- - Open the file ``~/.push_to_talk_key``, and enter this integer as the sole contents of this file.
+ 10. Open the file ``~/.push_to_talk_key``, and enter this integer as the sole contents of this file.
- - Save this file.
+ 11. Save this file.
- - Log out/log in or run ``sudo killall gnome-panel``.
+ 12. Log out/log in or run ``sudo killall gnome-panel``.